Schweinfurt–Regensburg mission: Weather delays

-Eighth Air Force bomber operations were calculated with one to two hours of climb and assembly into formations factored into mission lengths.
-In addition, the mission length for the Regensburg force was anticipated to be of eleven hours' duration, so that commanders had only a 90-minute "window" in which to launch the mission and still allow the 3rd Bombardment Wing B-17s to reach North Africa in daylight.
-Mission 84 planning indicated a takeoff window from dawn, approximately 06:30 British Double Summer Time, to approximately 08:00 without cancelling the mission.
+The length of Eighth Air Force bomber missions was calculated with one to two hours of climb and assembly into formations.
+The duration of the Regensburg mission was anticipated to be eleven hours, so that commanders had only a 90-minute "window" in which to launch the mission and still allow the 3rd Bombardment Wing B-17s to reach North Africa in daylight.
+Mission 84 planning indicated a takeoff window from dawn, approximately 06:30 British Double Summer Time, to approximately 08:00.

 At dawn of August 17, after airmen had gone to their airplanes, England was covered in fog.
 The mission takeoff was delayed until 08:00, when the fog had cleared sufficiently over East Anglia to allow the 4th Bombardment Wing to take off using instruments, a technique they had practiced.
-Although attacking both targets simultaneously was deemed critical to success of the mission without prohibitive loss, the Regensburg force was ordered to take off, even though the 1st Bombardment Wing remained grounded at its bases by the adverse weather.
+Although attacking both targets simultaneously was deemed critical to success of the mission without prohibitive loss, the Regensburg force was ordered to take off even though the 1st Bombardment Wing remained grounded at its bases by the adverse weather.

-By the time the fog had sufficiently cleared over the Midlands, the Regensburg force had already reached the coast of the Netherlands, which indicated that reacting German fighters would have sufficient time to land, replenish, and attack the second task force.
-Consequently, the launch of the Schweinfurt force was further delayed to allow US escort fighters sufficient time to return to base to rearm for a second escort mission.
-In all the 1st Wing was delayed more than three hours behind the 3rd Wing.
+By the time the fog had sufficiently cleared over the Midlands, the Regensburg force had already reached the Dutch coast, which indicated that reacting German fighters would have time to land, replenish, and attack the second task force.
+Consequently, the launch of the Schweinfurt force was further delayed to allow US escort fighters time to return to base to rearm for a second escort mission.
+In all, the 1st Wing was delayed more than three hours behind the 3rd Wing.